Syrian rockets kill two in Turkey as Ankara fights Kurd militia

 This is Turkey's second major military action in Syria after it launched the first between August 2016 and March 2017, targeting the YPG and IS on its border.

-While for now Turkey is focusing on the YPG-held enclave of Afrin, Ankara has not ruled out further expanding the operation.
+While Turkey is so far focused on the YPG-held enclave of Afrin, it has not ruled out further expanding the operation.

 The YPG also holds the key town of Manbij east of Afrin and a long strip of territory in northern Syria east of the Euphrates heading right up to the Iraqi border.